worldcoin/idkit-swift/README.md

 	return
 }

 // 2.
 Create a session with Wallet Bridge.
-This requests that the user proves they're a human with an orb verification. let session = try await Session(appID, action: "your_action", verificationLevel: .orb)
+This requests that the user proves they're a human with an orb level verification. let session = try await Session(appID, action: "your_action", verificationLevel: .orb)

 // 3.
 Create a universal link compatible with World App.